Rain9876/DetectingIrregularHeartbeat/README.md

 ## Introduction

-    Processing the signal data extracted from MIT-BIH Arrhythmia Database Create Neural Network models to classify the ECG signal into five categories.
+   + Processing the signal data extracted from MIT-BIH Arrhythmia Database.
+   + Create Neural Network models to classify the ECG signal into five categories.

 ## Processing signal